 10 Reasons why I love Goa and think it is the Best Place on the Planet

 Many people ask why I spend so long in Goa, usually the only reason I can give them is ‘why not’ or ‘where else’ because honestly I really don’t know where else I’d rather be because I love Goa so much.

 This slice of paradise on India’s Western shores provides such a diverse and captivating mix of people, food, lifestyles, cultures, things to do and religions that there really is something for everyone and whats not to like about spending endless sunshine filled days exploring the gorgeous countryside or relaxing on the beach?

-But what is it that makes Goa so special, not just for me, but for so many other people who feel compelled to return each year to Goa’s shores, many of them stay for the whole season, find it hard to leave and call Goa ‘home.’
+But what is it that makes Goa so special, not just for me, but for so many other people who love Goa and feel compelled to return each year to Goa’s shores, many of them stay for the whole season, find it hard to leave and call Goa ‘home.’

 Pin Me 🙂